 Through this citizen science project, everyone has the chance to find out more about this threat and help protect our planet.
 It is simple to participate – just visit our Zooniverse project page and click on the ‘classify’ tab to help compare as many of the thousands of images of solar storms as you can.

-You can also view astronomer Richard Carrington’s original drawings of the solar flare of 1859 in our upcoming exhibition, The Sun: Living With Our Star, which opens to the public on October 6.
+Astronomer Richard Carrington’s original drawings of the solar flare of 1859 were recently on display in our blockbuster exhibition, The Sun: Living With Our Star, which ran from 6 October 2018 – 6 May 2019.

 Read more about the Carrington event and space weather at the Science Museum website.